semgrep/semgrep-docs/docs/semgrep-code/remove-duplicates.md

 # Remove duplicate findings

-Semgrep scans are performed on both mainline (trunk) and non-mainline branches.
-The scope of the scan can differ depending on if Semgrep is called on a mainline or non-mainline branch.
+Semgrep scans are performed on both primary (default, mainline, or trunk) and non-primary branches.
+The scope of the scan differs depending on which type of branch Semgrep is scanning.

 <dl>
     <dt>Full scan</dt>